Sakshi-502/E-Commerce-Project-/README.md

 Total Orders: 3.003K
 Total Quantity Sold: 22K
 Customer Base: 773 unique customers across 452 cities and 49 states
-### Business Insights1.
+### Business Insights
-Sales & Category PerformanceTop Category: Office Supplies leads in both sales volume (0.64M) and quantity (13.6K units).Technology: Generates 0.47M in sales with a focus on high-value items like the Xiaomi Mi3, the top-selling product (2.3K).Sub-Category Leaders: Phones (196.56K) and Storage (150.34K) are the highest revenue-generating sub-categories.
+1.Sales & Category PerformanceTop Category: Office Supplies leads in both sales volume (0.64M) and quantity (13.6K units).Technology: Generates 0.47M in sales with a focus on high-value items like the Xiaomi Mi3, the top-selling product (2.3K).Sub-Category Leaders: Phones (196.56K) and Storage (150.34K) are the highest revenue-generating sub-categories.
 2. Regional & Geographical AnalysisDominant Region: The West region accounts for the largest share of sales at 33.37%.Most Profitable City: New York City is the leading profit contributor, generating 34.76K.
 3. Customer SegmentationConsumer Segment: This is the primary driver of business, representing 48.09% of total sales and 51.75% of the total customer base.Corporate Segment: Contributes 32.55% of sales.
 4. Sales Trends & Logistics Seasonality: Sales peak significantly in the fourth quarter, reaching a high of 0.24M in December.Shipping Preference: Standard Class is the most utilized shipping mode, accounting for 58.48% of orders.